iTflatApps/SmartNotes/CONTRIBUTING.md

 ## Code style

 A code style is a set of rules or guidelines used when writing the source code of a given project.

+### HTML

+The project uses the *BEM* class naming methodology. *BEM* (*Block*, *Element*, *Modifier*) is a component-based approach to web development.
+The idea behind it is to divide the user interface into independent blocks.
+This makes interface development easy and fast even with a complex UI, and it allows reuse of existing code without copying and pasting.

 ## Deployment